 The partnerships we have with our educators, parents, and community are what make our schools exceptional.
 If you have any questions as to what your support does and how it impacts the quality of education in this district, please feel free to contact either one of us.
 We welcome the opportunity for you to know your school district and its strengths.

 Recognizing that you have many demands, we thank you for your consideration of making a generous and meaningful tax deductible gift through the Oak Park Education Foundation during this calendar year.
+Our Tax ID number is: 58-2676917.
 You can also pledge an amount payable in installments or in full by June 30.